Guide

 This is where the lasting benefits appear.
 Common reports from people who maintain a daily practice after their course:

-- Be patient — Sleep improvements from meditation are cumulative.
-They build over weeks and months of consistent practice, not overnight (no pun intended).
+• Patience with the process.
+Sleep improvements from meditation are cumulative.
+They build over weeks and months of consistent practice.

 For more on the scientific evidence behind Vipassana's benefits, see our scientific evidence page.